Transfer Credit Information

 colleges previously tended prior to registration.

 Chipola College welcomes transfer students from other accredited colleges and universities; however, at least 25% of the semester hours of the degree or college certificate must be earned at Chipola College (excluding CLEP or credit by exam).
-The Vice President of Student Affairs has the institutional authority to administer the college’s transfer policy.
+The Director of Enrollment Services has the institutional authority to administer the college’s transfer policy.
 The amount of credit allowed will not exceed the amount the student earned at the original institution.

 Quarter-hour credits will be converted to semester hours.